LuckyFoxCode/13RedFox/README.md

 # I'm Front-end Developer.

 - 📍I'm from Ukraine (Kremenchuk)
-- 💻 6+ Mounth Experience in Front-end Development
+- 💻 6+ Month Experience in Front-end Development
 - 🧑‍💻 I like to write code
 - 🚲 I love to ride a bike and listen to music